AaronStra/GroVID19/README.md

 ![MapsResultScreen](/images/MapsResult.png)

  ## Limitations
- The usefulness of the current version our tool depends on the following factors:
+ This prototype version of GroVID19 is limited by following following factors:

  ### Accuracy of Google Maps activity data
  The reliability of google's popular times data can be questioned as it is done here https://www.linkedin.com/pulse/how-accurate-googles-popular-time-function-m%C3%A9lissa-sanchot.
 Compared with evaluations based on camera footage the Google results seem to lack major features of the actual activity.

  ### Availability of Popular Times Data
-Depending on the region, popular times data could be scarce.
-We already added the average activity to our evaluation as current popularity data is even harder to get from nearby places.
+Depending on the region, real-time activity data could be scarce.
+For stores lacking the real-time activity data, GroVID19 uses their average activity data to identify the least crowded stores.

  ### Relevance of Search Results
-To identify supermarkets and grocery stores we use the predefined location types (https://developers.google.com/places/supported_types).
-However, as some companies define themselfes as grocery stores while they're actually selling health and beauty products or are actually petrol stations the top result could be useless for the user.
+To identify supermarkets and grocery stores GroVID19 uses the predefined location types (https://developers.google.com/places/supported_types).
+However in the dataset, some companies are mis-tagged as 'Grocery Stores' while they're actually 'Health and Beauty' or other 'Utility' stores.
+This may cause some results to not be of the best relevance for the user.

 ## Potential Improvements and Extensions
 ### Giving the User more Choice
-Alternatively to showing the least crowded store it would be possible to present a ranking of stores.
-This way the user can adjust the selection scheme to his needs.
-Also useless picks like discussed recently would be omitted by the user.
+A possible solution to overcome the mis-tagged stores is by providing the users with a short list (3 - 5) of stores, satisfying the user's preferences.
+Depending on the selections by the user, feedback can be collected to omit mis-tagged stores.

 ### User Account and Remaining Stocks Value
 Running the system on a server with multiple clients, users could create accounts and setup their region of interest.